 How did you come to try this drug for movement disorders and stroke?

 When you think of how medical advances are made, there are different approaches and different evolutions.
-In some circumstances it’s a very methodical approach from basic science laboratories to animal studies to human studies and that type of step approach.
+In some circumstances it’s a very methodical approach from basic science laboratories to animal studies to human studies and that type of step by step approach.
 There are other examples, and the one we’re talking about now, Botox, is one in which creative doctors and clinicians take chances.
 We sometimes call it serendipity.
 I’ll give you one example.
-A doctor in LA was treating patients for wrinkles with Botox and some of the patients were coming back saying that their migraine headaches were better.
+A doctor in LA was treating patients for wrinkles with Botox and some of the patients were coming back, saying that their migraine headaches were better.
 This was completely unexpected.
 Why would treating wrinkles with Botox get rid of migraines?
 Those serendipitous observations led to research studies and now Botox is FDA approved for the treatment of chronic migraines.
 In my case, in the early 1990s in collaboration with an orthopedic hand surgeon, we saw a young man who had a traumatic brain injury from a car accident.
-He had devastating paralysis in half his body and his arm was curled up like a pretzel in spasticity.
+He had devastating paralysis in half his body and his arm was curled up like a pretzel, known as spasticity.
 He had developed a calcium deposit in the elbow called heterotopic ossification.
 The surgeon needed to operate on him, but the arm was so crunched up and spastic the surgeon couldn’t access the problem.
 He asked me if there was anything we could do, even temporarily, to get the arm open.
 We said there’s this medicine out there -- Botox-- that people are using for other disorders that relaxes muscle - maybe we can try it.
-It had never been done before, there was nothing in the medical literature.
+To my knowledge, it had never been done before, and there was nothing in the medical literature.
 We tried it and the arm relaxed and he was able to do the surgery.
 That opened up this entirely new field for the use of Botox for spasticity.

 If you’re experimenting, trying something that hasn’t been done before, are you ostracized for doing things that are unproven?

 In some ways one of the most exciting parts of the medical experience as a doctor is to try something that’s never been done before.
 That said, there are people who are doing things that are inappropriate and could be dangerous to patients.
 One has to be very careful to do what’s called a risk/benefit analysis.
 You need to be able to say: ‘what I'm doing is rational, has a good foundation in terms of why I’m doing it, and is not of undue risk to a patient.’
 If you can’t support that, you shouldn’t be doing it.
 The fact is that in order to advance medicine, often somebody needs to take the first step -- as long as one isn’t putting patients at undue risk.
 Sometimes the lines are blurred.
-Botox can be dangerous drug, it can kill people.
-One of the things we always stress in our research and when we train other doctors, is safety is always paramount.
+Botox can be dangerous drug, and in very rare circumstances, it can harm and even kill people.
+One of the things we always stress in our research and when we train other doctors, is that safety is always paramount.